There’s a quote I came across a while ago, and today it’s on my mind again. It’s by the brilliant Margaret Atwood:

 I know that last paragraph seems negative, but I look at it as a symptom of his own struggles.
 He wanted so badly to genuinely be good to me and to everyone else but there was more going on in his head than he was able to handle.
 And this has all been from my side of the story – I know he has his side.
 I didn’t understand him, and likely brought out the worst in him.
 I hope that the man I was married to has found the help he needed, in whatever form that may be, and that now he may stop torturing himself with an unnecessary and unobtainable goal of being perfection to everyone else.
 I hope he has good people around him who bring out the best in him.

 I allowed a hurting man to erase my own self confidence, but I’m lucky that I have people around me now who are helping me to believe that I’m worth talking to.
 With each tiny affirmation from family, friends, and even fellow travellers I’ve met, I feel my own personality returning and the confidence to own who I am, flaws and all.
 I thank God for healing broken hearts.
-I learned a lot from the man I was married to and am starting to be able to see the good I can keep from the memories of him, hopefully it’s made me a more empathetic person.
-There’s a new boyfriend now, one who is good FOR me as well as good to me.
+I learned a lot from the man I was married to and am starting to be able to see the good I can keep from the memories of him: hopefully it’s made me a more empathetic person.

 If you recognize yourself in any part of this story, please seek out help.
 Don’t wait.
 Talk to a therapist or find counselling.
 If medication is needed for anxiety or any other mental health struggle please know there is no shame in accepting a prescription.
 If you are hurting, or being hurt, there are people who can help.
 Mental and emotional health are an important part of the equation along with physical…. don’t forget that.